Factorised Active Inference for Strategic Multi-Agent Interactions: Background

 \ac{INFG}~\cite{Hannan1957ApproximationBayes} provide a structured framework to study strategic interactions between agents, allowing for the analysis of decision-making processes over repeated encounters. \ac{INFG} extend the basic framework of normal-form games, where players (agents) simultaneously choose strategies (actions), and their payoffs depend on the combination of all chosen strategies.
 In an iterated setting, this process repeats over multiple rounds, allowing agents to observe outcomes and potentially adapt their strategies over time. \ac{INFG} are defined by a set of agents, a set of allowable actions for each agent,~$\mathcal{U}_i$, a game payoff function, ~$\texttt{g}$, mapping every joint outcome (actions of all players involved) to a real number (payoff value for a given outcome)---thus encoding (often as a matrix) the incentives or preferences of the agents---, and possibly the total number of rounds (time steps) the game is played for.
 We use the term `ego' to refer to any arbitrary agent from whose perspective we are describing the game, and `alter' to refer to any other agent participating in the interaction.

-The simplest games are (symmetric) two-player, two-action ($2\times 2$) games.
+The simplest games are (symmetric) two-player, two-action ($2\times 2$) games\footnote{ Two-action settings (e.g., cooperate/defect) are standard in game theory due to their simplicity, analytical tractability, and clarity of incentives.
+These settings focus on fundamental dynamics and are widely applicable to real-world scenarios abstracted into binary decisions. }.
 Here actions are $u \in \mathcal{U} = \{0, 1\} \equiv \{\texttt{c}, \texttt{d}\}$ (`cooperate' and `defect') for each agent.
 Ego's payoffs for each of the four possible outcomes in these games are commonly referred to as \textit{reward} ($R$) when both agents cooperate, \textit{temptation} ($T$) when ego defects and alter cooperates, \textit{sucker} ($S$) when ego cooperates but alter defects, and \textit{penalty} ($P$) when both defect.
 From ego's point of view, her payoffs are:

 Canonical games can be determined by the relative ordering of these payoff values~\cite{Harre2018MultiagentEconomics}, for example the well-known \textit{Prisoner's Dilemma} (\texttt{PD}) has $T>R>P>S$, the \textit{Chicken} game (\texttt{Ch}) has $T>R>S>P$, and the \textit{Stag Hunt} (\texttt{SH}) has $R>T>P>S$.
 By setting each as an integer between 1 and 4 as in~\cite{Demekas2024AnalyticalModel}, we have: